willkerry/hit-for-six/src/pages/blog/2021-01-30-england-are-on-a-roll-but-india-will-ask-tough-questions.md

 title: England are on a roll, but India will ask tough questions
 date: 2021-01-30T09:10:00.000Z
 author: Rob Stileman
-description: Joe Root's men are in form, but India in India is a different beast
+description: Joe Root's men are in form and the England side is feeling settled... but India in India is a different beast entirely.
 featuredpost: true
 featuredimage: /img/india-cricket.jpg
 tags: